 Find and compare accredited OTA programs nearby or online, learn education and certification course/time/cost requirements, learn about the best OTA schools and use our free tools and resources to plan your education and connect with accredited programs.

 If you are searching for ‘OTA programs near me’ then our tool will help you to research and compare every ACOTE Accredited OTA School nearby with our school data covering the entire U.S. Simply click on your state for a list of schools offered in the region and more details such as program director contact information.

-With over 200 Accredited Occupational Therapist Assistant schools across the United States, finding the right one can be daunting.
-Selecting the right COTA program for your needs will be critical to your success in the program.
-Although the Accreditation Council for Occupational Therapy Education (ACOTE®) doesn’t offer a ranking system of the COTA schools that they accredit, a high quality education is guaranteed by the ACOTE accreditation itself.
+There are over 200 Accredited Occupational Therapist Assistant schools across the United States.
+Although the Accreditation Council for Occupational Therapy Education (ACOTE®) doesn’t offer a ranking system of the schools that offer occupational therapy assistant programs, a high quality education is guaranteed by the ACOTE accreditation itself.

 Graduating from an accredited OTA program is required in order to sit for the Certified Occupational Therapy Assistant (COTA) Exam put on by the National Board for Certification in Occupational Therapy (NBCOT).
 Passing this nationwide exam will be necessary in order to obtain your state OTA license for employment.

 10 Best OTA Programs in the U.S.

 Many people ask which are the best occupational therapy assistant schools, so we prepared this list of the top OTA schools.

 |Houston Community College

 |Exceptional and unique learning opportunities through high quality practicums and clinical experiences.

 |Santa Ana College